Exverge-Editz/Exverge-Editz/README.md

 [![Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=Exverge-Editz&layout=compact&theme=vision-friendly-dark)](https://github.com/anuraghazra/github-readme-stats)

 **BT Group work experience**
-I completed a one-week project at **BT Group** where I developed a website along side a cross-functional team of designers and analysist focused on employee satisfaction and internal perspectives on the company culture. becaus eof this project I significantly honed my cross-functional **collaboration skills** and advanced my proficiency in **HTML** and **CSS**.
+I completed a one-week project at **BT Group** where I developed a website along side a cross-functional team of designers and analysist focused on employee satisfaction and internal perspectives on the company culture. because of this project I significantly honed my cross-functional **collaboration skills** and advanced my proficiency in **HTML** and **CSS**.

 ## My Skills & Languages 🧠